mathisve/gdrive-upload-action/README.md

 3. Set the `encoded` input to `false` in your workflow.

-You will also need to **share the drive with the service account.** To do this, just share the folder like you would normally with a friend, except you share it with the service account email address.
-Go to `https://console.developers.google.com/apis/api/drive.googleapis.com/overview?project={PROJECT_ID}`.
-Where `{PROJECT_ID}` is the id of your GCP project.
+You will also need to **share the drive with the service account.** To do this, just share the folder like you would normally with a friend, except you share it with the Service Account email address.

-Find more info about your Drives project ID [here.](https://support.google.com/googleapi/answer/7014113?hl=en)

 Additionally you need to enable the Google Drive API for your GCP project.
 Do this by going [here](https://console.cloud.google.com/marketplace/product/google/drive.googleapis.com) and pressing `ENABLE`.